IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 For more of an explanation of ``ProxyPassMatch`` see the :doc:`shibboleth` section.

 If you are not fronting Payara with Apache you'll need to prevent Payara from serving the robots.txt file embedded in the war file by overwriting robots.txt after the war file has been deployed.
-The downside of this technique is that you will have to remember to overwrite robots.txt in the "exploded" war file each time you deploy the war file, which probably means each time you upgrade to a new version of the Dataverse software.
-Furthermore, since the version of the Dataverse software is always incrementing and the version can be part of the file path, you will need to be conscious of where on disk you need to replace the file.
+The downside of this technique is that you will have to remember to overwrite robots.txt in the "exploded" war file each time you deploy the war file, which probably means each time you upgrade to a new version of the Dataverse Software.
+Furthermore, since the version of the Dataverse Software is always incrementing and the version can be part of the file path, you will need to be conscious of where on disk you need to replace the file.
 For example, for Dataverse Software 4.6.1 the path to robots.txt may be ``/usr/local/payara5/glassfish/domains/domain1/applications/dataverse-4.6.1/robots.txt`` with the version number ``4.6.1`` as part of the path.

 Creating a Sitemap and Submitting it to Search Engines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Search engines have an easier time indexing content when you provide them a sitemap.
-The Dataverse software sitemap includes URLs to all published Dataverse collections and all published datasets that are not harvested or deaccessioned.
+The Dataverse Software sitemap includes URLs to all published Dataverse collections and all published datasets that are not harvested or deaccessioned.

 Create or update your sitemap by adding the following curl command to cron to run nightly or as you see fit: